Last Updated on March 27, 2025 by Anda Malescu

 The last step is to attend the L2 visa interview, where you will be asked a series of questions regarding your personal life, including your relationship with the L1 visa holder, and other general and personal questions.

-Common L2 visa interview questions that consular officers ask include:
+L2 visa interview questions for spouse

 If the interview goes well and the visa is approved, the consulate will keep your passport to stamp your L2 visa.
 Finally, the passport with the visa is returned to you based on the arrangements you have made to receive the passport.
 Keep in mind every US Consulate and Embassy has its own rules regarding the passport delivery.